Croats of Bosnia and Herzegovina: Yugoslavia

-Socialist Yugoslavia

-The first Yugoslav census recorded a decreasing number of Croats; from the first census in 1948 to the last one in 1991, the percentage of Croatians decreased from 23% to 17.3%, even though the total number increased.
-According to the 1953 census, Croats were in the majority in territories which became part of Banovina of Croatia in 1939.
+The first Yugoslav census recorded a decreasing number of Croats; from the first census in 1948 to the last one in 1991, the percentage of Croats decreased from 23% to 17.3%, despite an increase in the total number.
+According to the 1953 census, Croats were in the majority in territories which became part of the Banovina of Croatia in 1939.
 Their total number was 654,229, which is 23,00% of the total population of Bosnia and Herzegovina.
-According to the 1961 census, Croats made up 21.7% of the total population, and their number was 711,660.
+According to the 1961 census, Croats comprised 21.7% of the total population, with a population of 711,660.
 After that, districts were divided into smaller municipalities.

-According to the 1971 census, Croats were 20.6% of the total population, and their number was 772,491.
-According to the 1981 census, Croats made up 18.60% of the total population, and their number was 767,247.
+According to the 1971 census, Croats comprised 20.6% of the total population, with a population of 772,491.
+According to the 1981 census, Croats comprised 18.60% of the total population, with a population of 767,247.
 In comparison to the 1971 census, for the first time, the percentage of Croats was below 20%, and after 1981, their percentage continued to fall.
-From 1971 to 1991, the percentage of Croats fell due to emigration into Croatia and Western Europe.
+Between 1971 and 1991, the population of Croats declined due to emigration to Croatia and Western Europe.
 Nevertheless, the fall in population percentage is only absent in western Herzegovina municipalities where Croats account for more than 98% of the population.
-According to the 1991 census, Croats were 17.3% of the total population, and their number was 755,895.
+According to the 1991 census, Croats comprised 17.3% of the total population, with a population of 755,895.

 Bosnian War

 The total number of Croats in Bosnia and Herzegovina continued to fall, especially after the Bosnian War broke out in 1992.
 Soon, an exodus of Bosnian Croats occurred when a large number of Croats were expelled from central Bosnia and Posavina.
 According to the 1996 census, made by UNHCR and officially unrecognized, there were 571,317 Croats in the country (14.57%).
-In the territory of the Herzeg-Bosnia, the percentage of Croats slightly changed, although, their total number was reduced.